-With a strong tradition of community engagement and collegiality underpinning the pursuit of academic excellence, we attract a bright, diverse student population from across Canada every year.
+With a strong tradition of community engagement and collegiality underpinning the pursuit of academic excellence, we attract a talented and diverse student population from across Canada every year.
 Read about joining our JD program…

 Alumni, like this group who celebrated milestone anniversaries at Homecoming 2016 with Dean Flanagan (far left), are a vital part of our school.
 Their support helps us fund vital Queen’s Law initiatives.

 The June 2016 edition of our alumni magazine, Queen's Law Reports, features alumni memories of our past 60 years, profiles on world-changing alumni, a round table on the future of classroom education, and much, much, much more!
 Download it or read online here.

 Queen's Law is home to the Queen's Law Clinics, a co-located group of five public-facing clinics in downtown Kingston providing experiential opportunities to students, and legal services to low-income residents.
 Read about our clinical programs…

 Thanks to David Allgood, Law’74 (pictured left with Dean Bill Flanagan), alumni, friends and corporate donors, Queen’s Law has taken a major leap forward in solidifying its national role in business law with the Allgood Professorship.

 Our alumni can be found everywhere in Canada -- and around the world -- and at every level of government, including the Supreme Court.
 They also play a rich part in the ongoing life of the school, including regular visits such as the one by retired Supreme Court justice Thomas Cromwell in October of 2016.

 Faculty pursue research in a widely diverse range of fields, from legal philosophy to criminal law; Professor Art Cockfield's work with tax law has led him down avenues ranging from international criminal investigations to the analysis of contemporary literature.